shubdhingra/editor/README.md

 3. As per now, basic required test cases have been implemented, which can be extended to cover entire code base.

 #### Project Documentation:
 1. Swagger Documentation - This document will provide a detailed information about the various APIs being provided as various features in       this application.
-LINK :editor/editor/api/Editor.yml
+Path : editor/editor/api/Editor.yml
-2. Java Docs - editor/editor/javadoc.xml
+2. Java Docs - editor/editor/doc/
+3. Test reports - This document briefly describes the nature and amount of test cases written for this project.
+Path : editor/editor/test-output/Default suite/Default test.html

 #### License:
 This is an open source project and you are free to copy, modify, and distribute the project.